hallz/massPix/README.md

  ```

 Process - T to process data from imzML file.
 F to skip processing.
-To process data for the first time choose process=T. You can use process=F, when wishing to re-process data with different settings for PCA, clustering and/or ion slicing.
+To process data for the first time choose process=T. You can use process=F, when re-processing data with different settings for PCA, clustering and/or ion slicing.
 The final output is image.norm.csv (full normalised image data matrix - lipid annotations, m/z and intensities) and image.norm_short.csv (containing lipid annotations and m/z only).

 pca - T to conduct PCA image analysis.
 If you want to perform PCA analysis choose pca=T; output are R plots of PC scores and loadings which can be view or exported as pdf.
 In addition the PC loadings are stored as loadingsPC.csv files.

-slice - T to generate two dimensional image of one ion.
+slice - T to generate two dimensional image of single ion.
 The ion to be "sliced" is defined in parameter "row" (see below).
 Output is R plot which may be viewed/exported as pdf.

 cluster.k - T to perform clustering.
 Output are R plots of clustered pixels and spectra corresponding to the average of each cluster.
 In addition spectra are written to Cluster.csv files.

-ionisation_mode - Choose "positive" or "negative"; this will determine which lipid classes are used when building database
+ionisation_mode - Choose "positive" or "negative"; this will determine which lipid classes are used when building database for lipid annotations

 thres.int - defines intensity threshold, above which ions are retained